top of page

 REFUFIN project

-The project is funded by STEA (Funding Centre for Social Welfare and Health Organisations)
+The project was funded by STEA (Funding Centre for Social Welfare and Health Organisations).

-Materials and information: We provide access to resources and information that can help refugees better understand their rights and the services available to them.
-This includes translated materials, online resources.
+We provided access to resources and information that could help people from Ukraine better understand their rights and their services.
+This includes translated materials and online resources.

 Contact information